 In April, Netflix cancelled Raising Dion after two seasons.
 The Michael B Jordan-produced superhero series premiered in 2019 and season 2 premiered in February 2022.

 Sammi Haney, who played Dion's best friend Esperanza, shared her disappointment on Twitter.
-She tweeted: "Sad to say that Raising Dion is CANCELED.
+She tweeted: "Sad to say that Raising Dion is CANCELLED.
 Thank you for all of the amazing support we got from all of our wonderful fans!
-Season 2 was a success, equal to Season 1, even if just looking at how many people watched all of it and wanted a season 3!
+Season 2 was a success, equal to Season 1, even if just looking at how many people watched all of it and wanted a season 3!"

 6) Pretty Smart